BenjosBourge/NNExperimentation/README.md

 ## Project
-the goal is to learn Neural Network, PSO, genetics algorithm to be ready for my exams.
+the goal is to learn Neural Network and genetics algorithm to be ready for my exams.

 ## install dependencies